YashB63/GFG-Daily-Questions/README.md

     and then maybe strictly decreasing, find the maximum element in the array.

     Note: If the array is increasing then just print the last element will be the maximum value.

+Day 3:

+  Q1: How many X's:

+    Given two integers L, R, and digit X. Find the number of occurrences of X in all the numbers in the range (L, R) excluding L and R.

+  Q2: Check if two arrays are equal or not:

+    Given two arrays A and B of equal size N, the task is to find if given arrays are equal or not.

+    Two arrays are said to be equal if both of them contain same set of elements, arrangements (or permutation) of elements may be different though.

+  Q3: Binary Search

+    Given a sorted array of size N and an integer K, find the position(0-based indexing) at which K is present in the array using binary search.